volkerjaenisch/LCD_widgets/doc/source/hello_world_rotation.rst

     render the widget at the new position

-Line 30: Since we have called gui.run() with no blocking, we have to stop GUIs thread explicit to end the program cleanly.
+Line 30: Since we have called gui.run() with no blocking, we have to stop the GUIs thread explicit to end the program cleanly.